mattermost/mattermost-plugin-jira/docs/admininstrator-guide/administrator-slash-commands.md

 ## Manage Channel Subscriptions

 * `/jira subscribe` - Configure the Jira notifications sent to this channel.
 See the [Notification Management](notification-management#who-can-set-up-notification-subscriptions-for-a-channel) page to see how to configure which users have access to the `subscribe` command.
-* `/jira subscribe list` - Display all the the subscription rules setup across all the channels and teams on your Mattermost instance.
-This command is only available to Mattermost system administrators.
+* `/jira subscribe list` - Display all the the subscription rules set up across all the channels and teams on your Mattermost instance.
+This command is only available to Mattermost System Admins.

 ## Other